 Dividends paid out of income attributed to a preferred enterprise are generally subject to tax at the rate of 20%, or such lower rate as may be applicable under a tax treaty.

-There are certain other special taxation regimes, most notably a preferred tax regime offered to companies holding their intellectual property in Israel (question 18 below) and a general participation exemption regime.
+There are certain other special taxation regimes, most notably a preferred tax regime offered to companies holding their intellectual property in Israel (see question 18 below) and a general participation exemption regime.

 The Federal Territory of Labuan is a federal territory of Malaysia best known as an offshore International Business and Financial Centre posed to enhance the attractiveness of Malaysia among international investors as well as Malaysian companies.

-Under the Labuan Business Activity Tax Act 1990, Labuan entities (including Labuan companies, Labuan foundations established and registered under the Labuan Foundations Act 2010, Labuan Islamic foundations established and registered under the Labuan Islamic Financial Services and Securities Act 2010, Labuan Islamic partnerships as defined in the Labuan Islamic Financial Services and Securities Act 2010, Labuan limited partnerships and LLPs established and registered under the Labuan Limited Partnerships and Limited Liability Partnerships Act 2010, Labuan Islamic trusts as defined in the Labuan Islamic Financial Services and Securities Act 2010, Labuan trusts as defined in the Labuan Trusts Act 1996) carrying on a Labuan business activity are subject to tax at the rate of 3 per cent for a year of assessment.
-Alternatively, taxpayers may elect to be charged to tax 20,000 ringgit or to be charged to tax in accordance with the ITA.
+Under the Labuan Business Activity Tax Act 1990, Labuan entities (including Labuan companies, Labuan foundations established and registered under the Labuan Foundations Act 2010, Labuan Islamic foundations established and registered under the Labuan Islamic Financial Services and Securities Act 2010, Labuan Islamic partnerships as defined in the Labuan Islamic Financial Services and Securities Act 2010, Labuan limited partnerships and LLPs established and registered under the Labuan Limited Partnerships and Limited Liability Partnerships Act 2010, Labuan Islamic trusts as defined in the Labuan Islamic Financial Services and Securities Act 2010, and Labuan trusts as defined in the Labuan Trusts Act 1996) carrying on a Labuan business activity are subject to tax at the rate of 3 per cent for a year of assessment.
+Alternatively, taxpayers may elect to be charged to tax in accordance with the ITA.

 Yes, there are special taxation regimes applied for entities registered with special economic zones and those granted incentives by the Board of Investments.